 At the center of this pattern of behaviors we find avoidance, self-sabotage and a fear of losing what we have.
 This pattern may create a fog.
 In this fog we miss deadlines, waste opportunities, and see no point in accepting help offered to us.
 On a very basic level, a part of us has given up.

 We may have used other addictions or compulsions to create avoidance.
 These serve the dual purpose of giving us a security blanket which offers comfort and helps us avoid our misery, fear and/or hopelessness.
-Some of our secondary addictions include compulsive use of food, shopping, illness, work, gambling, sex, TV, game playing, over or under use of technology, exercise, clutter, overspending and being in debt.
+Some of our secondary addictions include excessive use of: food, shopping, illness, work, gambling, sex, exercise, clutter, over spending or being in debt.
+It may also include over or under use of technology, including: TV, news or game playing.

 Other avoidance behaviors include codependence, caretaking, self-abuse, self-denial, sleeping too much or too little, under-earning or addiction to alcohol, drugs, nicotine, caffeine and other chemicals.